andresfc01/YTMind/docs/specialized_agents.md

 Users can create custom agents tailored to specific needs:

 1. **Define Purpose**: Clearly state what the agent should specialize in
+2. **Select Functions**: Choose which core functions the agent should use
+3. **Add Context**: Upload documents or add URLs as reference material
-2. **Create System Prompt**: Write a detailed prompt that guides the agent's behavior
+4. **Create System Prompt**: Write a detailed prompt that guides the agent's behavior
-3. **Select Model**: Choose the AI model that best fits the agent's purpose
+5. **Select Model**: Choose the AI model that best fits the agent's purpose
-4. **Test and Refine**: Iterate on the agent's configuration based on performance
+6. **Test and Refine**: Iterate on the agent's configuration based on performance

 ## Agent Collaboration